The Potential Role of a Hydrogen Network in Europe: Techno-Economic Assumptions

 \section{Techno-Economic Assumptions}

-For the technological assumptions, we take estimates for the year 2030 (\cref{tab:si:costs}).
-Many of those come from a database published by the Danish Energy Agency (DEA).\citeS{DEA} We take 2030 technology assumptions to account for expected technology cost reductions and because the pathway to climate neutrality implies that much of the infrastructure must be built well in advance of 2050.
-Assumptions are maintained at \href{https://github.com/pypsa/technology-data}{github.com/pypsa/technology-data} and were taken from version 0.3.0.
+For the technology assumptions, we take estimates for the year 2030 for the main scenarios and run a sensitivity analysis with more progressive 2050 cost assumptions in \cref{sec:si:sensitivity-costs}.
+Many of those come from a database published by the Danish Energy Agency (DEA).\citeS{DEA} We take 2030 technology assumptions for the main scenarios to account for expected technology cost reductions in the near-term while acknowledging that the gradual transition to climate neutrality implies that much of the infrastructure must be built well in advance of reaching net-zero emissions.
+A complete list is compiled in \cref{tab:si:costs}.
+Assumptions are maintained at \href{https://github.com/pypsa/technology-data}{github.com/pypsa/technology-data} and were taken from version 0.4.0.

 \newgeometry{margin=2cm} \begin{landscape}

 \begin{footnotesize}

 \end{footnotesize}